ucc-et/opt-algo/README.md

 ## Speed up methods

 Due to the speed bottleneck of python we utilized different methods to speed things up as much as we can.
-* NumPy: we use NumPy for different reasons.
+* **NumPy**: we use NumPy for different reasons.
 Numpy is a strong numerical computing library, which is very helpful due to its efficiency, speed and versatility when dealing with large data sets.
 Although we need to parse our rectangle data into numpy arrays and do the computations on those, it is still faster than doing the calculations with python loops.
-    * Overlap calculations: Due to the allowed overlap feature we need to calculate the overlaps between rectangles.
+    * **Overlap calculations**: Due to the allowed overlap feature we need to calculate the overlaps between rectangles.
 This we do with a numpy representation of the rectangles in a box.
 The overlap width and height are calculated like the following: $$\text{overlap\_width}=\max(0, \min(x_1+w_1, x_2+w_2)-\max(x_1, x_2))$$
     $$\text{overlap\_height}=\max(0, \min(y_1+h_1, y_2+h_2)-\max(y_1, y_2))$$

     * Fast copying: Due to the fact, we save interim solutions, we need to create copies of objects, to make them independent and not changed later on.
 Because of that we first wanted to utilize copy.deepcopy(), which is extremely slow.
 To overcome this issue we wrote our own methods utilizing NumPy and also the numba compiler to copy the needed objects faster.

-* NJit: using Numbas njit decorator allowed us to overcome the performance bottlenecks of python by compiling the functino to machine code by using LLVM.
+* **NJit**: using Numbas njit decorator allowed us to overcome the performance bottlenecks of python by compiling the functino to machine code by using LLVM.
 This leads to immense performance gains.
-    * find_valid_placement: The most important thing we use Numba for is the search for valid_placements.
+    * **find_valid_placement**: The most important thing we use Numba for is the search for valid_placements.
 We use a occupancy grid to represent a box and its occupied spaces.
 That we use to build a integral image for faster calculations.
 The integral image allows us to to calculate the sum of cells in a rectangular area in constant time to check if the space is occupied.
     $$I(x,y)=O(x,y)+I(x-1,y)+I(x,y-1)-I(x-1, y-1)$$
     * $I(x,y)$ is the value at point $(x, y)$ in the integral image.
     * $O(x,y)$ is the value at point $(x, y)$ in the occupancy grid.